Higher complex structures: Higher complex structures

 In addition, there is a forgetful map $\hat{\mathcal{T}}^n_{\Sigma} \rightarrow \hat{\mathcal{T}}^{n-1}_{\Sigma}$. \end{thm}

 We essentially show the existence of a cotangent space at every point, so we have a manifold.
 The dimension of the cotangent space is computed by Riemann-Roch.
-We don't enter into details on issues about infinite-dimensional manifolds and quotients.
+We do not enter into details on issues about infinite-dimensional manifolds and quotients.